3 Top Tips and Tricks for Improving Your Vocabulary

 What it means to know a word transcends much more than just knowing what it means in a given context.
 You have to be able to use it.
 With the exception of written prose, using a word will almost inevitably involve saying it i.e. using it in conversation.

 However, it is rarely the case that a word is written exactly how it is pronounced.
 That is why it is imperative to develop a system which you can rely on for recording how words are pronounced.
 There are already systems out there, such as the IPA system, but it is probably best you use a system which you personally understand and can rely on.
-For example: for anyone learning the English word laugh they might want to note its pronunciation as larf or laff.
+For example: There are a great number of dialects and accents in Spanish, the letter ‘z’ can be lisped, like at ‘th’ sound, it can be like the British English pronunciation ‘z’ or even more like an ‘s’ sound.
+You’ll need to decide how you want to pronounce this and start to keep it consistent over time.
+Recording the pronunciation is essential here.

 Tip #3: * Always make a note of the pronunciation *

 What about you?
 How do you learn, organize and remember your vocabulary?
-We would love to hear from you – feel free to leave a comment below!
+Take some time to think about that.
+And amend your strategy accordingly!

 A polyglot and international traveller.
 Anthony speaks 6 languages and loves sharing his passion of language learning through his writing.